TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/57 - Philemon/Philemon 1/Philemon 1.11.md

 ---

-who once was unprofitable to thee, but now is profitable to thee and to me:
+who once was useless to you, but now is useful to you and to me.